mcsammon/mcsammon.github.io/_posts/2018-02-01-stockscreen.md

 ![Figure 1](/Post_Images/2_1_2018/table1.PNG)

+For both value and momentum, the CAPM alpha is almost monotonically increasing from the low-BM/loser portfolios to the high-BM/winner portfolios.
+The high-minus-low portfolios both generate positive CAPM alphas, although the CAPM alpha for value is only marginally significant.
+As expected, the negative correlation between value and momentum gives the COMBO portfolio a higher Sharpe Ratio (average excess return/standard deviation of excess returns) than either portfolio on its own.

 # Conditioning on Size

-In this section I am going to use an alternative portfolio construction.

-Alternative Construction: At step 3, first divide the set of NYSE firms into two groups -- above and below median market capitalization.
-Then, calculate the breakpoints for value and momentum within each group.
+In this section I am going to use an alternative portfolio construction: At step 3 above, first divide NYSE firms into two groups -- above and below median market capitalization.
+Then, calculate the breakpoints for value and momentum within each of these two groups.
 This is useful for understand how the value and momentum effects differ among large and small firms.

 I then run the same CAPM regression as above.
 The table below presents the CAPM alphas and corresponding t-Statistics for $$ 2 \times 5 $$ portfolios formed on size and value/momentum, using data from 1970-2016.
 All quantities are annualized.

 ![Figure 2](/Post_Images/2_1_2018/table2.PNG)

+As above, the CAPM alpha is almost monotonically increasing from the low-BM/loser portfolios to the high-BM/winner portfolios within both the small and large firm groups.
+As mentioned previously, the CAPM alphas for value and momentum are larger for the group of smaller firms.

 # Next Steps

 With the basics established, I plan to make the following refinements to the stock screener:

 1) Using less stale book-to-market data

 2) Accounting for mis-measurement of book-to-market with intangible assets

 3) Account for heterogeneity across industries

 4) Accounting for "junky" stocks that get picked up by a value filter

 5) Impose restrictions, such as value-weighted portfolio beta

 Once the refinements are done, I plan on publishing a monthly list, with my top 10 and bottom 10 value and momentum picks.